Planning the Home Education Year: Part 5 – Making Adaptations/Modifications to the Curriculum

 In this post, you’ll learn about the important elements needed to adapt/modify the curriculum and the difference between the two.

-You likely have questions about how to take your province/state’s somewhat complex curriculum and have it fit your child’s unique needs.
+You likely have questions about how to adapt your province/state’s somewhat complex curriculum to your child’s unique needs.

 Readiness requires time for your child and belief on your part